In this section:

 To access the File Director service on the Internet, you must set up a public DNS record using the File Director server name.
 You can then use this public DNS name to generate the Certificate Signing Request (CSR) and apply for a publicly trusted SSL certificate.

-To complete the installation and configuration of the File Director appliance you need the following information.
+To complete the installation and configuration of the File Director appliance you need the following information or resources:

 |Hypervisor||Hyper-V or VMware ESX|